chrisdavies/tiny-date-picker/readme.md

   // Place datepicker selector on this date if field is still empty
   preselectedDate: '10/20/2016',

-  // There are two modes: dp-modal (the default) and dp-below.
+  // There are three modes: dp-modal (the default), dp-permanent and dp-below.
   // dp-modal makes the date picker show up as a modal.
   // dp-below makes it show up beneath its input element.
+  // dp-permanent displays the calendar permanently with no input needed
   mode: 'dp-below',

   // Whether to use Monday as start of the week